 PLAY TO DRINK AND DRINK TO PLAY

 One of the best things about card games for drinking is that they usually do follow along with similar guidelines and rules so after learning a few many will build off similar ideas.
-Playing card drinking games, again can be a hassle the first few times and you may realize half-way through you’ve been playing all wrong, but cut yourself a break, you are actively trying to get drunk after all.
+Playing these games, again can be a hassle the first few times and you may realize halfway through you’ve been playing all wrong, but cut yourself a break, you are actively trying to get drunk after all.

 This 3-player drinking card game is also be played with gambling, but instead of money, you gamble lives.
 During a trick, a player may knock and increase the bid by one life.
 Other players may then fold, continue playing or increase the bid.

 King’s Cup is a two-person drinking card game.
 It can be played with more players.
 It is the only two-player drinking game on this list and one of the only card drinking games for 2 I’ve ever played.